Skip to main content

 Is the target contract fully trusted?

-├─ Yes: Consider Sudo + Time Range
+├─ Yes: Consider Timeframe + No other restrictive policy

 └─ No: Use Universal Action